TerraCodec: Compressing Optical Earth Observation Data: Experiments

 TEC-TT improves over the neural image models, although its margin over TEC-ELIC is smaller than the typical video–image gap.
 While EO sequences differ from natural video, being sampled at daily to seasonal rather than sub-second intervals, the short 4-frame validation setup further departs from typical video settings.

-This limits temporal gains since half of the frames are \emph{bootstrap} frames, which lack full previous context, compared to \emph{P-frames}, which are predicted from two past frames.
+This limits temporal gains because half of the frames are \emph{bootstrap} frames, which lack full previous context, whereas \emph{P-frames} are predicted from two past frames.
 To better understand these effects, we study the role of temporal conditioning and report the RD performance on \emph{P-frames only} in Figure~\ref{fig:pframes}.
 Without context, TEC-TT reduces to an image codec (labeled as \emph{image only}).
 For a medium setting ($\lambda = 5$), conditioning on one past frame improves compression by 13.6\% compared to no context.
-On P-frames with two previous images, TEC-TT achieves a 22.6\% rate reduction at equal PSNR, showing that longer EO sequences naturally yield greater efficiency as bootstrap frames are amortized.
+On P-frames with two previous images, TEC-TT achieves a 22.6\% rate reduction at equal PSNR, showing that longer EO sequences yield greater efficiency as bootstrap frames are amortized.